two-hundred/celerity-docs/docs/applications/resources/celerity-consumer.md

 ## Specification

 The specification is the structure of the resource definition that comes under the `spec` field of the resource in a blueprint.
-The rest of this section lists fields that are available to configure the `celerity/consumer` resource followed by examples of different configurations for the resource type and a table outlining what each configuration value maps to in different target environments and their defaults.
+The rest of this section lists fields that are available to configure the `celerity/consumer` resource followed by examples of different configurations for the resource type, a section outlining the behaviour in supported target environments along with additional documentation.

 ### sourceId (required)